gilliam/client/README.md

 Before you can do your first deploy you must build your application code into something that can be deployed.
-Simply issue the `build` command to build your `master` branch.
+Simply issue the `build` command to build your `master` branch from the repository you specified when you created the app using the *create* command.

     $ gilliam build
     ...
+    done: build is called '6dc2f9e'.

 It is possible to specify a commit (tag, branch or hash) if you want